Mary Gargrave1

 Last Edited=23 Oct 2006

-Sir Rochester Carr, 5th Bt. was the son of Sir Edward Carr, 1st Bt. and Anne Dyer.1 He died after 1695 at Chancery Lane, London, England, unmarried.1 He died intestate and his estate was administered to Elizabeth Carr Fox, his great-niece on 7 May 1695.1
+Sir Rochester Carr, 5th Bt. was the son of Sir Edward Carr, 1st Bt. and Anne Dyer.1 He died after 1695 at Chancery Lane, London, EnglandG, unmarried.1 He died intestate and his estate was administered to Elizabeth Carr Fox, his great-niece on 7 May 1695.1

-In 1637 he was found to be a lunatic.1 He succeeded to the title of 5th Baronet Carr, of Sleford, co.
+In 1637 he was found to be a lunatic.1 He succeeded as the 5th Baronet Carr, of Sleford, co.
 Lincoln [E., 1611] on 28 December 1683.1

 On his death, his baronetcy became extinct.1